Point 3

 Point 3 is the collective title of the third and fourth studio albums by British ambient dance band System 7.
 The first of the two is Point 3 – Fire Album; the second, Point 3 – Water Album.
 The two offer different mixes of the same material, Fire using more drums and rhythms, while Water is more ambient.
 Three tracks are unique: "Radiate" and "Overview" appear only on Fire; "Liquid Sky", only on Water.

-The albums were released in the United States as a 2-CD set as System 7.3: Fire + Water by 777.
+The albums were released in the United States as a 2-CD set as System 7.3: Fire + Water by 777 on Astralwerks Records.